apmuthu/phpprojects/LangUtils/Readme.md

 * Use the likes of POEdit to convert/compile this proofed PO file into a MO file and use it in the target application.
 * Convert PO to MO in PHP using [php.mo](https://github.com/phpmo/php.mo) | [MO Format](http://www.gnu.org/savannah-checkouts/gnu/gettext/manual/html_node/MO-Files.html) | [PO Format](http://pology.nedohodnik.net/doc/user/en_US/ch-poformat.html)
 * The format for Google Translation online is `http://translate.google.com/translate?js=n&sl=auto&tl=hi&u=http://www.mydomain.tld/mypage.html` where `sl` is the soucre language, `tl` is the target language and `u` is the URL to be translated.
+* [This site based on Google Translate](https://www.onlinedoctranslator.com/translationform) does so with no limits.